-I’m writing while listening to Time Out, an album of jazz music recorded in 1959 by The Dave Brubeck Quartet.
+That visual methods have increasingly become accessible is of considerable help when we want to use citizen science in researching spaces for learning.
+Without suggesting that everyone has a smartphone, it’s nevertheless true that these devices are widely owned, and that they come with a camera and accompanying image-focused software as standard.
+What this means for learning spaces research, is that anyone with a smartphone has the means to document their educational surroundings (albeit with the usual caveats around ethics).
+Crucially, the simplicity of the smartphone camera - swipe-point-press - can enable the citizen scientist to document those places, practices or phenomena that they see as most personally significant.
+It also provides a way of getting a glimpse into the domestic or impromptu learning spaces that it would be ethically and practically difficult for an ‘outside’ researcher to document.
+We cover a wider range of topics than this in our article, but I've focused upon this idea as I think it’s a really powerful way of showing the how we might combine citizen science and learning spaces research in our postdigital times.
+Carvalho, L., Freeman, C.G. & Lamb, J. (2024).
+Learning Spaces of Higher Education for Postdigital Citizens.
+Postdigital Science and Education. https://doi.org/10.1007/s42438-024-00504-1 I’m writing while listening to Time Out, an album of jazz music recorded in 1959 by The Dave Brubeck Quartet.
 The music, and its 180g blue vinyl pressing, are more sophisticated than the words that will follow.
 I’m listening to Time Out on a Lenco LBT-188 turntable, connected by BlueTooth to a Marley Get Together 2 Mini speaker.
 These audio technologies are resting on a mid-1960s sewing table that I picked up from a local charity shop, before polishing and repurposing it as a suitably hip space (in my eyes) for playing records.
 Why did I bother to arrange this audio set-up when I can listen to Time Out and just about every other album through streaming services like AppleMusic and Spotify?
-It would be much cheaper to do so, and it’s not as if I can listen to records while walking to and from campus.
-The answer is that the value of music comes foremost through the pleasure it brings, and that we perhaps lose sight of this by celebrating the convenience and efficiency of listening .
-Music serves many functions, but it’s there to be savoured, not simply accessed.
+Streaming would be cheaper, and it’s not as if I can listen to records while walking to and from campus.
+The answer is that the value of music comes foremost through the pleasure it brings, and perhaps we lose sight of this by celebrating the convenience and efficiency of listening.
+Music performs many roles, but it’s there to be savoured, not simply accessed.
 That’s my take, anyway.
-Some of this pleasure comes from the ritual of lifting the arm onto vinyl and then eagerly anticipating the music starting: compare with the soulless touch-screen operation of a streaming service.
+Some of this pleasure comes from the ritual of lifting stylus onto vinyl and then eagerly anticipating the music starting: compare with the soulless touch-screen operation of a streaming service.
 There’s also aesthetic pleasure in the carefully designed record sleeve and set of liner notes, something that can’t be found in the thumbnail artwork of the digital version.
 And when I lift my gaze above this laptop screen, there’s pleasure in seeing the rotating record: the music is ‘happening’, literally and figuratively.
 Admittedly, this is an expensive way of listening to music.
 I’m fortunate in being able to afford the cost of a fortnightly trip to Thorne Records, and then an annual pilgrimage to Crocodisc in Paris, and Portsmouth’s Pie & Vinyl.
 I don’t own a fancy watch or car, but I do have a small collection of beautiful records, and I’m happy with that.

 A little under two years ago, Lucila Carvalho and I started to work-up plans for an edited collection to build upon the momentum created by our Special Issue (with Michael Gallagher and Jeremy Knox) around the Postdigital Learning Spaces of Higher Education (Lamb et al. 2022).
 With our edited collection, Lucila and I were keen to explore how some of central ideas of postdigital thinking were playing-out in learning spaces beyond traditional and tech-privileged university classrooms.
 And we wanted this to be done in ways that might share or propose ways of nurturing learning spaces that can be convivial, equitable or sustainable.
 At the same time, with a view to generating original perspectives and critiques, we wanted to work with researchers and practitioners who were not already immersed in the postdigital field.
 The different authors we invited to contribute to the project have really delivered on our hopes for the book, as it is contextually, geographically and methodologically diverse (and beyond that, also a great read, as Petar Jandrić notes in his Series Editor’s Preface).
 As we signal in our Introduction, reading the collection from cover-to-cover involves taking a critical journey that begins in sub-Saharan Africa, before following a path that ventures into the Peruvian Andes and the Swiss Alps, winds its way through the streets of Sao Paulo and central Edinburgh, and stops off in, among other places, Sweden, Australia and New Zealand.
 Along the way there’s an opportunity to watch the affective play of children in museums and playgrounds, to visit an exhibition where migrant perspectives are shared through postdigital media, and to observe students in conversation in the outdoor classroom.
 There are learning excursions through the postdigital city and aboard the transcontinental train journey, and insights into learning spaces associated with Long-Covid, and in workshops where connections are made with plants, trees and the natural world.
 Beyond that, we tune-into the ways that writing spaces can be shaped by music, and we use author-generated photographs as a way of explaining some of the postdigital assumptions that are most useful in helping us to understand spaces for learning.
 This isn’t a complete list of the studies and stories presented across our collection, or indeed what Lucila and I feel they collectively have to say about how we might nurture positive postdigital spaces for learning - you'll need to see the book for that!
 Hopefully, though, you'll have a feel for the book and might want to explore further.
 Lucila Carvalho (Massey University), Pippa Yeoman (University of Sydney) and I recently contributed to a symposium at the annual meeting of the International Society of the Learning Sciences (ISLS).
 We talked about three chapters from the edited collection that Lucila and I have put together, Postdigital Spaces of Learning: Towards Convivial, Equitable and Sustainable Spaces for Learning.
 The title of our session was 'Tracing connections and following the action: how sociomaterial and postdigital sensibilities help us appreciate the learning whole in action'.
 In the symposium Pippa talked about her (incredibly moving and insightful) autoethnographic account of attempting to learn how to live with Long-Covid.
 In a strong field, it’s maybe my favourite chapter in the book (or my current favourite, anyway).
 Lucila described how we used photographs from the contributing authors in our book as a way of exploring and explaining some of the central assumptions of postdigital thinking, and what it has to offer learning spaces research.
 And I recounted aspects of an experiment where I considered whether and how the train journey could function as a postdigital learning space.
 Here are our three presentations: Our contributions were part of a wider symposium, ‘Interrogating and Recoupling Learning and Knowledge with Networks and Power: Exploring Sociomateriality as a Foundational Theory for Research in the Learning Sciences’, and was expertly organised by Michael M Rook.
 Michael is an independent researcher, and also Program Evaluator in the Directorate for STEM Education at the U.S. National Science Foundation.
 Michael’s input to the symposium was based on work supported by the U.S. National Science Foundation (NSF), but I’ll add here the disclaimer that any opinion, findings, and conclusions or recommendations expressed in the sessions were those of the participating authors and do not necessarily reflect the views of the NSF.